SchwarzIT/onyx/apps/docs/src/basics/colors.md

 ### Global color scheme

-In order to establish a versatile foundation that offers to both light and dark modes, onyx colors are based on a comprehensive global color palette designed to function as a universally adaptable scheme.
+In order to establish a versatile foundation that offers both, a light and dark mode, onyx colors are based on a comprehensive global color palette designed to work as a universally adaptable scheme.
 This palette spans from the lightest luminosity to the deepest darkness, covering a broad spectrum.
 However, it's important to note that the extremes at both ends of the palette are not suitable for all modes.
 Specifically, the delineation is set by values of 100 and 1200, demarcating the boundaries for usability in different modes.
-It's important to know that this nuanced palette of global shades is intentionally excluded from the design and development process of creating an onyx user interface.
+It's also important to know that this nuanced palette of global shades is intentionally excluded from the design and development process of creating an onyx user interface.

 ### Semantic color scheme